 The Werra’s unique feature is locating all controls on the lens barrel.
 A screw-on, the cup-like cover is mounted over the barrel.
 It doubles as a sunshade, with the end cap removed.
 I cannot recall seeing such cover on any other camera.
 Note that screwing back the cap, an aggressive turn will cock the camera.

-Cocking and winding are by turning the wide ring closest to the camera body.
+Cocking and winding are done by turning the wide ring closest to the camera body.
 It takes a short turn, about a one-eight of a circle, and it is good to go.
 Intuitively I turned it outwards, to the right, but it takes being turned left.

 The viewfinder window is bright and clear, 1:1, with a composition subframe.
 Later models had other viewing ratios.

 Frame counter and rewind knob are bottom-mounted, leaving the top cover clear, keeping with the camera’s distinctive appearance.
 Both knobs had slightly evolved with further models.
 Mount thread is 3/8″ as the German cameras of that time.
 As a side note, it is interesting that while German cameras are metric and the Japanese subscribe to JIS, which is based upon the metric standard; yet till today all cameras carry a mount thread based on the long-defunct BSW.